 With its strategy, Moberg Pharma will continue to invest considerable resources in research and development as well as business development.
 These investments are covered at present by available cash and cash equivalents and Moberg Pharma has a good financial position.
 Moberg Pharma is in an expansion phase and is engaged in development-intensive operations with investments aimed at securing future revenues.
 If opportunities for faster growth arise, for example, through acquisitions, Moberg Pharma may need to raise additional capital through share issues or additional borrowing.

-Cash flow from operating activities was SEK -15 million (-16).
-Cash flow from investing activities amounted to SEK -41 million (-66).
-Investing activities also include capitalized expenditure for intangible non-current assets, which mainly consists of capitalized expenditure for development work of SEK -31 million (-62).
-Cash flow from financing activities was SEK 130 million (-808), driven by the rights issue completed in January 2021.
-The total change in cash and cash equivalents was SEK 73 million (-890).
+Cash flow from operating activities was SEK -16.8 million (-15.3).
+Cash flow from investing activities amounted to SEK -68.1 million (-41.3).
+Investing activities include capitalized expenditure for intangible non-current assets, which mainly consists of capitalized expenditure for development work for MOB-015.
+Cash flow from financing activities was SEK 107.8 million (130.0) and mainly relates to the rights issue in May and to a lesser degree leasing payments.
+The total change in cash and cash equivalents in the year was SEK 22.9 million (73.4).

-Cash and cash equivalents in the Group amounted to SEK 103 million (29) at the end of the period.
+Cash and cash equivalents in the Group amounted to SEK 125.6 million (102.7) at the end of the period.